-Buy and sell businesses can be profitable, too.
-Pinoys love good bargains in small quantities (also called tingi) but don’t have the time, energy, and patience for shopping at places like Divisoria.
+Buy and sell business works this way: buy low, sell high.
 As a reseller, you buy cheap items in bulk and sell them in retail at higher prices.
 This allows you to offer low-priced products to budget-conscious consumers while still earning good profits.

-Here are the crucial steps aspiring entrepreneurs should take to start a buy and sell business in the Philippines.
+Now that you know the whys of buying and selling products for profit, let's tackle the hows of it.
+Here are the crucial steps aspiring entrepreneurs should take to start a buy-and-sell business in the Philippines.

 Many small business owners skip this critical step because of the wrong impression that market research is both expensive and unnecessary.
 The exact opposite is actually true.